apvidul/Emacs/README.md

 # Emacs
 Configuring Emacs for a complete Python IDE experience

-Once you have Emacs set up on your machine, you can replace the existing init.el file with the one above or you can make the necessary additions given below if you wish to keep your existing config.
+Once you have Emacs set up on your machine, you can replace the existing init.el file with the one above or you can make the following necessary additions if you wish to keep your existing config.

+The following code loads up the Emacs package manager and upadates the list available packages.

 ```
 (require 'package)